HIV and Hepatitis B

 - Use condoms during sex to reduce the risk of HBV infection and infection with other sexually transmitted diseases, such as gonorrhea and syphilis.

-- Don't inject drugs.
-But if you do, don’t share needles, syringes, or other drug injection equipment.
+- Do not inject drugs.
+But if you do, do not share needles, syringes, or other drug injection equipment.

-- Don't share toothbrushes, razors, or other personal items that may come in contact with another person's blood.
+- Do not share toothbrushes, razors, or other personal items that may come in contact with another person's blood.

 - If you get a tattoo or body piercing, make sure the instruments used are sterile.